-Much of the northern border along Deer Creek is flanked by a mature woods located on a low bluff.
-The north central section of the property on the south bank of the creek showcases many bur oak, red oak, walnut, and white pine.
+Much of the northern border along Deer Creek is flanked by mature woods located on a low bluff.
+The north-central section of the property on the south bank of the creek showcases many bur oak, red oak, walnut, and white pine.
 The west side of the property contains a healthy floodplain forest.

 - Bird Watching

 - Mushroom Harvesting Allowed

 Donated to NICHES Land Trust by Judy Berkshire and Jim Tarnowski in 2013.
 The property is 44 acres of 20+ year old reforestation with ¾ mile of frontage along Deer Creek.

 How to Get There